ava-vs/event-client/README.md

 ## Features:
 - Subscriber Management: Functions for subscribing (subscribe) and unsubscribing (unsubscribe) to events.
 - Publication Managment: Register a new publication and publish events to subscribers.
-- Broadcaster: Distribute messages to subscribers
+- Distribute messages to subscribers vit Event Hub Broadcaster
-- Ethereum Interaction: Functions are provided to call Ethereum RPC methods (callEthgetLogs, callEthgetBlockByNumber, callEthsendRawTransaction).

 ## Usage

-Subscriptions and publications can be made through the Event Hub Client frontend ([example](https://mls5s-5qaaa-aaaal-qi6rq-cai.icp0.io)).
+Subscriptions and publications can be made through the Event Hub Client front-end or via inter-canister calls to the Client back-end.

-## Dependencies
-This project depends on [evm_rpc canister](https://github.com/internet-computer-protocol/evm-rpc-canister).

 ## Deployment